 Additional future sources of liquidity may come from the issuance of additional debt, exercise of warrants, and/or the issuance of new shares of Common Stock.
 In the case of additional debt, we are permitted by the indenture governing the Convertible Notes to issue no more than \$50.0 million of senior debt.
 If we raise funds by issuing debt securities, such debt securities would have rights, preferences and privileges senior to those of holders of our Common Stock.
 The terms of debt securities or borrowings could impose significant restrictions on our operations.
 For warrants, the Company will receive the proceeds from the cash exercise of any warrants.
 The aggregate proceeds of the exercise of all outstanding warrants, assuming cash exercise, would be \$186.5 million.
-We believe the likelihood that warrant holders will exercise their warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the market price of our Common Stock, the last reported sales price of which was \$1.33 per share on March 28, 2023.
+We believe the likelihood that warrant holders will exercise their warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the market price of our Common Stock, the last reported sales price of which was \$1.99 per share on April 11, 2023.
 If the market price for our Common Stock is less than \$11.50 per share, we believe the warrant holders will be unlikely to exercise their warrants.
-We may issue additional shares of our Common Stock or other equity securities of equal or senior rank in the future for investment or operational purposes.
-If we issue additional shares of Common Stock, dilution to our public shareholders may occur and the market price for our Common Stock may decrease and/or become more volatile.
+We may issue additional shares of Common Stock, dilution to our public shareholders may occur and the market price for our Common Stock may decrease and/or become more volatile.
 The amount, timing, and mix (be it debt or equity) of future amounts of liquidity will depend upon the judgment of management, the market price of our Common Stock, and prevailing interest rates, among other factors.